raspberrypilearning/explore-a-3d-world/en/quiz1/question_1.md

   --- feedback ---

   No, the Project window shows a library of all the files included in your project.
-In the Project window you can find Assets to use in your Scene by naviagting the project file structure.
+In the Project window you can find Assets to use in your Scene by navigating the project file structure.

   --- /feedback ---